Supreme Court upholds law barring domestic abusers from owning guns in major Second Amendment ruling - KESQ

 (CNN) — The Supreme Court upheld a federal law Friday that bars guns for domestic abusers, rejecting an argument pressed by gun rights groups that the prohibition violated the Second Amendment.

-The 8-1 decision lands as the nation continues to grapple with gun violence and mass shootings.
-A roiling political debate over firearms has left Washington unable to pass new gun laws.
-State and federal prohibitions that have been on the books for years, meanwhile, have increasingly faced scrutiny from courts.
+The 8-1 decision in one of the court’s most closely watched cases limited the scope of a blockbuster ruling the justices handed down just two years ago that prompted a flood of legal challenges to other gun laws across the nation.

-The decision could help shore up similar federal gun regulations that have been challenged since the Supreme Court vastly expanded gun rights in 2022.
-That ruling caused substantial confusion for lower court judges reviewing Second Amendment lawsuits.
+The decision, which placed most of the court’s conservatives and liberals on the same side, could help shore up similar federal gun regulations that have been challenged since the Supreme Court vastly expanded gun rights in 2022, at least in situations where a criminal defendant is considered dangerous.
+That court’s 2022 ruling caused substantial confusion for lower court judges reviewing Second Amendment lawsuits.

-Chief Justice John Roberts, in the majority opinion, responded to the idea that the high court’s previous decisions have locked judges into specific laws that were on the books at the time of the Second Amendment’s enactment, Roberts said that some lower courts have “misunderstood the methodology of our recent Second Amendment cases.”
+Chief Justice John Roberts, writing for the majority, said the court had “no trouble” coalescing around the idea that an individual who poses a threat can be denied access to weapons.

 “Our tradition of firearm regulation allows the government to disarm individuals who present a credible threat to the physical safety of others,” Roberts wrote.